Lukasel/Puzzle_Sheet_Generator/README.md

 Create puzzle sheets either from the lichess puzzle database or from FEN strings.

 ## Installation
+Download the Lichess puzzles database from https://database.lichess.org/#puzzles and place it unzipped in the `data` directory.

+Then run in terminal in this project's main directory:
 ```commandline
 pip install .
 ```

-Download the Lichess puzzles database from https://database.lichess.org/#puzzles and place it unzipped in the `data` directory.

 ## Usage